As you are following my tips and hacks, you’ll be packing light and still travel in style – even if you’re on the road with hand luggage only.

-In this post, I let you take a peek on my packing list.
+In this post, I let you take a peek at my packing list.

-After a couple of shorter trips around Europe that I managed to take with hand luggage only, my trip to Sri Lanka was the first longer trip to another continent where I only packed a carry-on.
+First, I managed to take a couple of shorter trips around Europe with hand luggage only.
+Later, I even travelled around Sri Lanka, Japan, and Argentina just with a carry-on for weeks.
 Since then, I never used a larger piece of luggage again.

-Going places might make you leave a very cold place, taking a pretty long flight just to land in an extremely hot country.
-All this needs a bit more preparation and discretion, but usually, I manage just fine: packing light without looking like a bum – or like a tourist, which sometimes is synonymous.
+Going places might make you leave a very cold place.
+Then you take a pretty long flight and land in an extremely hot country.
+All this needs a bit more preparation and discretion, but usually, I manage just fine.
+I’m packing light without looking like a bum – or like a tourist, which sometimes is synonymous.